Nick Schmaltz Game Preview: Coyotes vs. Sabres

 Schmaltz Season Stats Insights

-- In 26 games this season, Schmaltz has averaged 20:12 on the ice, while putting up a plus-minus rating of -9.

-- In seven of 26 games this season Schmaltz has scored a goal, including two games with multiple goals.
+- In seven of 29 games this year Schmaltz has scored a goal, including two games with multiple goals.

-- In 15 of 26 games this season, Schmaltz has recorded a point, and five of those games included multiple points.
+- Schmaltz has a point in 15 games this year (out of 29), including multiple points five times.

-- Schmaltz has an assist in 10 of 26 games this year, with multiple assists in one of them.
+- In 10 of 29 games this year, Schmaltz has had an assist, including one match with at least two.

-- Schmaltz's implied probability to go over his point total is 62.5% based on the odds.
+- The implied probability is 67.5% that Schmaltz goes over his points over/under based on the odds.

-- There is a 46.5% chance of Schmaltz having more than 0.5 assists, based on the moneyline odds.
+- There is an implied probability of 51.2% of Schmaltz going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.